Composition of Urine and its Significance

 - Back pain

-A urine test is also recommended to screen for medical conditions.
+A urine test is also recommended to screen for medical cases.
 These may include urinary tract infections, kidney disease, liver disease, diabetes, hypertension, dehydration, and gout.
 There are more conditions it can help detect.
 Other urine tests include pregnancy tests, toxicology screens, STI screening, and pregnancy health monitoring.

 Frequency of Urine Excretion

 On average, an adult excretes urine about 8 times a day.
 This frequency can be influenced by the amount of fluid consumed, the overall diet, and other factors.
 Pregnant women and the elderly often excrete urine more frequently than others.
-However, excessive and frequent urination can also indicate the presence of medical conditions.
-These include urinary tract infections, kidney disease, enlarged prostate, vaginitis, and interstitial cystitis.
-These conditions require a visit to a primary care physician.

 Liver Problems and Urine Color